alinachiu/ImageProcessor/HW5/README.md

 this.sampleImage = new PPMImage(sampleImageGrid, "SampleImage");
 ```

-## How to use the Model
+## How to use the Model Class

 The Model class implements the IModel interface which can perform actions such as filtering a given
-image, performing color transformations on a given image, creating an image based on a user's input,
+image, performing color transformations on a given image, and creating an image based on a user's
-exporting a given image, and importing an image based on an IOManager which manages files based on
-their names or the files themselves.
+input.
 (Note: The Model class itself is field-less).
-Each method works
+Each method works by passing in the respective
-by passing in the respective function object as well as the given image that will be manipulated or
+function object as well as the given image that will be manipulated or created.
+In the case of
-exported.
-In the case of importing and creating a given image, only the function object is
+creating a given image, only the function object is necessary (more on how to use each function
-necessary (more on how to use each function object below).
-If any arguments of any methods are null,
+object below).
+If any arguments of any methods are null, an IllegalArgumentException
-an IllegalArgumentException will be thrown.
-Additionally, if there are any unforeseen issues with
-exporting the image as a file, an IOException will be thrown.
+will be thrown.

 Here are some examples of how to call each method properly in the model: